Java Arrays: Single Dimensional and Multi-Dimensional Arrays

 What is an Array?

 An array is a data structure used to store the elements of a particular type.
-For example, an integer array will hold only the value of any integer, but a character array will hold the characters only.
+For example, an integer array will hold only the value of any integer, but a character array will hold only the characters.
 The structure of an array is linear and holds similar elements in "contiguous memory addresses".
 In Java, not only array but also exception handling is essential to manage and deal with unexpected errors that may occur during the execution of a program which helps the execution process.

 Pros and Cons of Using Array